 From Argentina to Alaska

-In 1957, Halik, by then a photojournalist for the prestigious Life magazine and collaborator of NBC television, and Pierrette went on what was possibly their greatest journey.
-They packed up an off-road car full of camping and film equipment and drove from Buenos Aires to Alaska and back.
-The trip took four and a half years, during which they covered over 180,000 kilometres.
-They went through numerous countries including Chile, Peru, Colombia, and Mexico.
-Along the way they experienced countless adventures described by Halik in his book 180,000 Kilometros de Aventuras (editor’s translation: 180,000 Kilometres of Adventure).
-Among them were a risky stay with the Ecuadorian Jivara tribe (known for shrinking human heads into war trophies), keeping deadly predators (like jaguars) at bay when camping in the wilderness, and hunting for emeralds in Colombia.
-The exceptional footage Halik obtained during this trip landed him a regular spot on Jack Paar’s show on NBC, once a very popular programme in the U.S.
+Along the way, they experienced countless adventures, which are described by Halik in his book 180,000 Kilometros de Aventuras (180,000 Kilometres of Adventure).
+Among them were a risky stay with the Ecuadorian Jivara tribe (known for shrinking human heads into war trophies), keeping deadly predators (like jaguars) at bay when camping in the wilderness, as well as hunting for emeralds in Colombia.
+The exceptional footage Halik obtained during this trip landed him a regular spot on Jack Paar’s show on NBC, once a very popular programme in the US.

 A fish hunting bow

 The last episodes of Pieprz i Wanilia were made shortly before Halik passed away in 1998.
-Many of the precious artefacts he obtained during his voyages were donated to the National Ethnographic Museum in Warsaw – a replica of a shrunken head among them.
+Many of the precious artefacts he obtained during his voyages were donated to the National Ethnographic Museum in Warsaw – among them, a replica of a shrunken head.